 The movement of data (both upload and download) also had to be controlled through data classification labels managed by Titus.
 Simply put, data classification is the process of labeling data according to its type, sensitivity and business value so that informed choices can be made about how it is managed, protected and shared, both within and outside the organization.

-Once classification is performed, the system can ensure that data unrelated to HR, such as financial and research and development information, cannot be uploaded to SuccessFactors.
+Once classification is performed, the system can ensure that data unrelated to HR, such as financial information and research and development information, cannot be uploaded to SuccessFactors.
 The team also had to ensure that sensitive data already stored in SuccessFactors can’t be downloaded to untrusted devices or unapproved locations.

 Achieving compliance with data privacy laws